ui5-community/ui5-journey-recorder/README.md

 *Note*: Right now, only Chrome is supported, further browsers are under investigation.

+## Test apps

+Testing is important, testing – and using! – the UI5 test recorder even more.
+You can test the UI5 test recorder with every app provided with [the OpenUI5 Samples](https://openui5.hana.ondemand.com/#/controls).

+You can also use our [presentation at the UI5con 2019](https://msg-systems.github.io/ui5-testrecorder/presentation2019/index.html).
+Additionally, we provide [a corresponding download package](https://msg-systems.github.io/ui5-testrecorder/downloads/presentation2019.7z) for offline usage.

 ## Contributing

 > The contribution guide is still under construction.
 For now, please just open a pull request against the branch `dev` or open an issue.